lbrunau/jquery.lazytable/README.md

 Use `npm run build` to create a development build and `npm run deploy` to create a (minified) production build.

-Use `npm start` and browse to http://localhost:8080/examples/test.html to use webpacks dev server.
+Use `npm start` and browse to http://localhost:8080/examples/test.html to use webpack's dev server.